Honest services fraud: Necessity, or lack thereof, of state law violations

 In 1997, the United States Court of Appeals for the Fifth Circuit decided in United States v.
-Brumley that in order for a state official to have committed honest services fraud, he or she must have violated the state statute defining the services which were owed to the employer (the state).
+Brumley that in order for a state official to have committed honest services fraud, he or she must have violated a state statute defining the services which were owed to the employer (the state).

 We find nothing to suggest that Congress was attempting in § 1346 to garner to the federal government the right to impose upon states a federal vision of appropriate services—to establish, in other words, an ethical regime for state employees.
 Such a taking of power would sorely tax separation of powers and erode our federalist structure.
 Under the most natural reading of the statute, a federal prosecutor must prove that conduct of a state official breached a duty respecting the provision of services owed to the official's employer under state law.
 Stated directly, the official must act or fail to act contrary to the requirements of his job under state law.
 This means that if the official does all that is required under state law, alleging that the services were not otherwise done "honestly" does not charge a violation of the mail fraud statute.